The 414s: Media

-There was widespread media coverage of them at the time, and 17-year-old Neal Patrick, a student at Rufus King High School, emerged as their spokesman and an "instant celebrity" during the brief frenzy of interest, which included Patrick appearing on CBS Morning News, The Phil Donahue Show in August 1983, and appeared on the September 5, 1983 cover of Newsweek.
-During an appearance on NBC's The Today Show he was asked if he had regrets, to which he replied “In hindsight, I really wish that accessing those systems just wasn’t so easy.”
+During the widespread media coverage of the group, 17-year-old Neal Patrick, a student at Rufus King High School, emerged as its spokesman and an "instant celebrity" during the brief frenzy of interest, which included Patrick appearing on CBS Morning News, The Phil Donahue Show in August 1983, and appeared on the September 5, 1983 cover of Newsweek.
+During an appearance on NBC's The Today Show he was asked if he had regrets, to which he replied "In hindsight, I really wish that accessing those systems just wasn't so easy".